admin-ch/CovidCertificate-UIdoc/README.md

 The csv separator is ;.
 It means that you can't use the ; in the data of the csv file.

-The two supported file format encodings are UTF-8 (prefferred) and Windows-1252
+The two supported file format encodings are UTF-8 and Windows-1252.

+If the input csv file can't be processed, then an error file willbe send back and no data will be processed.
+In order to create or print covid certificates, you need to upload a csv file without error.

 ## Create a csv with excel